MailOnline/forwarder/README.md

 If a filter has been specified, the new content sent to it, and then the filter's result is gonna be output.

-After the new content is successfully sent either to stdout, network or filter, the OFFSETS file is recreated with the last known offets of each file.
+After the new content is successfully sent either to stdout, network or filter, the OFFSETS file is recreated with the last known offsets of each file.

 #### Signature